Exploring 11 Types of Drones: Features and Functions

 1. Airshow Drone

-The airshow drone is a type of radio-controlled model aircraft controlled by its operator on the ground.
+The airshow drone is a radio-controlled model aircraft controlled by its operator on the ground.
 The operator uses a handheld radio transmitter to control the model’s flight.

-Radio-controlled aircraft have been flown since the early 1900s.
-However, at that time, they were much larger and were flown for recreation by hobbyists.
+Radio-controlled aircraft have been flying since the early 1900s.
+However, they were much larger at that time and were flown by hobbyists for recreation.

 These model airplanes were used in World War II for surveillance and for dropping propaganda leaflets.